Money Management Program

 The GOBHI Money Management Program (GMMP) assists all people who have been determined to need a representative payee, including seniors, people with disabilities, and individuals ages 0–59.
 The program also serves dependent children of parents who have representative payees.

-GMMP currently serves all of the Eastern Oregon CCO region (Baker, Gilliam, Grant, Harney, Lake, Malheur, Morrow, Sherman, Umatilla, Union, Wallowa, and Wheeler Counties) as well as Klickitat and Skamania Counties in Washington.
+GMMP currently serves all of the Eastern Oregon CCO region (Baker, Gilliam, Grant, Harney, Lake, Malheur, Morrow, Sherman, Umatilla, Union, Wallowa, and Wheeler Counties) as well as Hood River and Wasco Counties in Oregon, and Klickitat and Skamania Counties in Washington.

 The program has a significant impact on an individual’s ability to remain independent, retain their housing, and maintain their overall health by ensuring expenses are paid on time and in full each month.